Last Updated 3/6/2020

 Surplus lines brokers and producers must be licensed to sell surplus lines insurance.
 Moreover, state insurance departments may suspend, revoke, or non-renew the license of a surplus lines broker or producer for various reasons, such as:

-- Failure to remit premiums due insurers or return premiums due insureds within reasonable time limits; and,
+- Failure to remit premiums due insurers or return premiums due insureds within reasonable time limits.

 - For any other cause for which action can be taken against an insurance broker or producer.

-Whereas, states monitor the eligibility of U.S. domiciled surplus lines insurers, alien insurers eligible to write surplus lines premium are listed on the NAIC Quarterly Listing of Alien Insurers and are subject to shareholders’ equity requirements; a requirement to maintain U.S. trust accounts; ethics and integrity requirements; and, a prohibition against establishing a U.S. branch office.
+Whereas states monitor the eligibility of U.S. domiciled surplus lines insurers, alien insurers eligible to write surplus lines premium are listed on the NAIC Quarterly Listing of Alien Insurers and are subject to shareholders' equity and U.S. trust account requirements.
+Alien insurers are also held to ethics and integrity standards.
+They are prohibited from establishing a U.S. branch office.

 A consumer benefit available to admitted insurer policyholders but not available to surplus line insurers is protection by the state’s guaranty fund.
-This guaranty is funded by admitted insurers and will pay claims if an insurer were to become insolvent.
+This guaranty is funded by admitted insurers and will pay claims should an insurer become insolvent.

 Due to the strong and effective state-based solvency monitoring framework, the insolvency rate of surplus lines insurers has been historically equivalent to the admitted marketplace.